p4lang/p4-constraints/util/README.md

-# Utiliies
+# Utilities

-These libraries provide base functionalities that are used throughout the code base.
+These libraries provide basic functions used throughout the code base.

 The files in this directory are copied/adapted from the following repositories:
 * https://github.com/google/mediapipe
 * https://github.com/google/iree
 * https://github.com/google/nucleus